mtumilowicz/solidity-basics-event-ticketing-app-workshop/README.txt

 * memory model maintains four locations to access and/or store information
     1. storage
         * permanent storage space
+            * stored on the blockchain
+        * where all state variables are stored
         * each contract account has its own storage and can only access their own storage
             * it is not possible to directly access the storage of another account
             * each Ethereum account has its own unique address and associated storage